jonscheiding/mueller-report-ebook/README.md

 ## Download

-To download the final e-book, go to the [latest release](https://github.com/jonscheiding/mueller-report-ebook-generator/releases/latest) page.
+To download the final e-book, go to the [latest release](https://github.com/jonscheiding/mueller-report-ebook/releases/latest) page.

 ### Download for Kindle

-1. Download `mueller-ebook.mobi` from the [latest release](https://github.com/jonscheiding/mueller-report-ebook-generator/releases/latest) page.
+1. Download `mueller-ebook.mobi` from the [latest release](https://github.com/jonscheiding/mueller-report-ebook/releases/latest) page.
 2. Plug your Kindle in to your computer.
 It should show up as an external drive.
 3. Copy `mueller-ebook.mobi` into the `documents` folder on your Kindle drive.

+### Download for iOS

+1. If you've removed the "Books" app from your iOS device, [reinstall it](https://itunes.apple.com/us/app/apple-books/id364709193).
+2. On your iOS device, browse to the [latest release](https://github.com/jonscheiding/mueller-report-ebook/releases/latest) page.
+3. Expand the "Assets" section.
+4. Click on `mueller-ebook.epub`.
+You should be prompted to open in "Books".
+If you aren't, click "More..." and choose "Copy to Books" from the Share menu.

-Feel free to contribute instructions for other e-readers.
+_Feel free to contribute download instructions for other devices and e-readers._